Skip to main content

 4. If approved, the tool executes normally and the stream continues.
 If denied, the adapter receives the string "Tool execution denied by user approval gate (tool: <name>)." as the tool output and the LLM can apologise / replan.
 If no decision arrives within approval.timeoutMs (default 60 s), the gate auto-denies.

 The route enforces that the decider is the stream owner: an approve from a different x-forwarded-user returns 403.
-Cancelling the stream via POST /api/agent/cancel denies every pending approval on that stream.
+Cancelling the stream via POST /api/agents/cancel denies every pending approval on that stream.

 Resource limits